 - Study Subject: Grants are awarded to undertake research work in fields related to nature conservation and sustainable livelihood.

-- Award: The grant shall be to support a PhD programme.
+- Scholarship Award: The grant shall be to support a PhD programme.

 - Nationality: Nigerian citizens can apply for this Research Grant.